ccha23/miml/part1/Training.md

 +++

-For a neural network to fit a sophisticated function, it needs to have many degrees of freedom, i.e., number of parameters.
+For a neural network to approximate a sophisticated function, it should have many parameters (*degrees of freedom*).

 +++